-- iPhone 5-Point Pentalobe Screwdriver (if iPhone has external pentalobe screws)
+- P2 Pentalobe Screwdriver iPhone (if iPhone has external pentalobe screws)

 - Phillips #000 Screwdriver (if iPhone has external Phillips screws)

-- iPhone 4 Revelation Kit (GSM/AT&T), Black This kit contains the part and all tools needed.
+- iPhone 4 Revelation Kit (GSM/AT&T), Fix Kit / Black This kit contains the part and all tools needed.

 Relevant Parts (continued)